Facebook Ads for Retreats: When Advertising Becomes a Mirror, Not a Shortcut

 What they can do is help someone recognise:

-When retreat ads are used to force urgency, resistance increases.
+When ads try to force urgency, resistance increases.

-This only makes sense once you understand how retreat decisions are actually made, which I explore more deeply in Why retreats sell emotionally, not logically.
+This shift only makes sense when you understand how retreat decisions are actually made, not logically, but emotionally.

 The role of the offer: clarity over persuasion

-Many retreat leaders think ads fail because of targeting or budget.
+Many retreat leaders assume ads fail because of targeting or budget.

 More often, ads fail because the offer is unclear.